Our history

 • Mt Owen/Glendell Operations in New South Wales

-• McArthur River open cut mine situated in the Gulf of Carpentaria
+• McArthur River open cut mine situated in the Gulf Region of the Northern Territory

 • Ulan Coal Operations in the western coalfields of New South Wales